 Storage is tweaked for graph transversal without making use of an index when following edges.

-A graph database is arranged so queries leverage proximity data beginning from a single or multiple root nodes, as opposed to global queries.
+The storage format is arranged so queries leverage proximity data beginning from a single or multiple root nodes, as opposed to global queries.

 A data model that is flexible for certain solutions: without having the need to declare data for edges or vertices, instead of a table-oriented model of database.

 Has an integrated API along with entry points for further algorithms of graph theory.